Aravindhyox/CTF/README.md

 Login ssh with credancials given by www.ovwrthewire.org
 <br>
-i see the read me file and i use cat cmd to read the file <cmd>cat readme<cmd>
+i see the read me file and i use cat cmd to read the file "cat readme" i find 1'st flog : { NH2SXQwcBdpmTEzi3bvBHMM9H66vVXjL }
 <br>

-NH2SXQwcBdpmTEzi3bvBHMM9H66vVXjL

 Log in with flag1 thare's a file called "-" i thing that a dir but it's a txt file after goolgle some times i find this "cat ./-" and i find 2'nd flag